agvicente/final-project/iot-ids-research/docs/artigo_completo_metodologia.md

 #### 3.1.2 Sampling Strategy

-Due to computational constraints, we implemented a **stratified sampling approach**:
+Due to computational constraints, we implemented a **stratified sampling approach** (Cochran, 1977):

 ```
 Total Sample: 4,501,906 records (19.5% of original dataset)